hans-jorg/efm32gg-stk3700-gcc-cmsis/X43-NAND-Flash/README.md

 The corresponding code regions are the same as above.

-Except for NAND Flash, the EDI can handle the Wait/Acknowledge pin of an external device.
+Except for NAND Flash, the EBI can handle the Wait/Acknowledge pin of an external device.
 This is configured in the EBI_CTRL register.

 There are four sets of registers as show below, one for each region.
 But it is possible to use the parameters of Region 0 for all other regions